WICG/view-transitions/explainer.md

 # Animating with JavaScript

-The promise returned by `prepare()` fulfills when both states have been captures and the pseudo-element tree has been successfully built.
+The promise returned by `prepare()` fulfills when both states have been captured and the pseudo-element tree has been successfully built.
 This provides developers with a point where they can animate those pseudo-elements with the [Web Animation API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API).

 https://user-images.githubusercontent.com/93594/184120371-678f58b3-d1f9-465b-978f-ee5eab73d120.mp4